 Should I use AES-256-GCM or AES-256-CBC?

 AES-256-GCM is generally preferred because it provides encryption and integrity in a single operation and tends to perform better on hardware with AES-NI support.
+Edge browser vpn guide for Microsoft Edge: setup, extensions, performance, and safety 2026

 What is Perfect Forward Secrecy PFS, and should I enable it?